 It’s an app to help you perfect your theory and ear training with games and lessons as well as a challenge mode where you can go head to head with your friends on your music theory knowledge.

 It’s got a great feel and design, that will appeal to everyone.
 It’s now available on Android so it’s not just for the iPhone crowd.

 At only £3.99 it’s another seriously underpriced great music theory app.

 Whilst Music Theory Basics is a little pricier than the other apps (£7.99) it’s a great iOS app for practising and learning the basics of music theory.

 It has five modules on the following topics: notes, keys, intervals, chords and rhythms.

 There is also an advanced app if you’re looking for something a bit harder too.

 Theory Works – ABRSM

 Lastly, we have Theory Works which is an official ABRSM app.
-It’s full (with over 6000 different music theory questions) designed to test you on all the different aspects of music theory.
+It’s packed full of music theory questions (over 6000) designed to test you on all the different aspects of music theory.